Almanac: Medieval examples

 After almanacs were devised, people still saw little difference between predicting the movements of the stars and tides, and predicting the future in the divination sense.
 Early almanacs therefore contained general horoscopes, as well as natural information.
+An example is the folded almanac Western MS.8932 (Wellcome Collection, London), produced in England between 1387 and 1405, is a calendar with astrological tables and diagrams used by medical practitioners to harness astrological information relating to health.
 In 1150 Solomon Jarchus created such an almanac considered to be among the first modern examples.
 Copies of 12th century almanacs are found in the British Museum, and in the Universities of Oxford and Cambridge.
 In 1300, Petrus de Dacia created an almanac (Savilian Library, Oxford) the same year Roger Bacon, OFM, produced his own.
 In 1327 Walter de Elvendene created an almanac and later on John Somers of Oxford, in 1380.
 In 1386 Nicholas de Lynne, Oxford produced an almanac.
 In 1457 the first printed almanac was published at Mainz, by Gutenberg (eight years before the famous Bible).
 Regio-Montanus produced an almanac in 1472 (Nuremberg, 1472), which continued in print for several centuries.
-In 1497 the Sheapheard’s Kalendar, translated from French (Richard Pynson) became the first almanac to be printed in English.
+In 1497 the Sheapheard's Kalendar, translated from French (Richard Pynson) became the first almanac to be printed in English.